metalmynds/tractor-maven-plugin/README.md

 # Tractor-Maven-Plugin ![Build Status](https://travis-ci.org/metalmynds/tractor-maven-plugin.svg?branch=master)
 Amazon Device Farm Test Execution and Result Management Maven Plugin.

+It simplifies the whole process by uploading the application and the test framework package then it executes your tests and downloads the results, including videos, screenshots and custom artifacts.

 The project supports all framework types and allows for the execution of several more including [Cucumber-JVM](https://cucumber.io/docs/reference/jvm), [Serenity BDD](http://www.thucydides.info/#/) and [JBehave](https://github.com/serenity-bdd/serenity-jbehave).

 Example POM